0k/kids.cache/README.rst

 It is small and simple and should work anywhere.

-To put it in longer details: the current code is simple enough that it use a common subset of python that is compatible with any platform on python 2.7 and python >= 3... and this without any specific modification.
+To put it in greater detail: the current code is simple enough that it uses a common subset of python that is compatible with any platform on python 2.7 and python >= 3... and this without any specific modification.

-Even then, You'll be happy to know that, this code is tested for compatibility at each commit with python 2.7, 3.4, 3.5, 3.6 on linux and windows platform.
+Even then, you'll be happy to know that, this code is tested for compatibility at each commit with python 2.7, 3.4, 3.5, 3.6 on linux and windows platforms.

 Features